 Proper Notice Service

-- Personal Service: Hand the notice directly to the tenant (preferred)
+- Personal Service: Hand the notice directly to the tenant.
+This is the strongest method.

-- Substituted Service: Give to a responsible adult at the property, then mail a copy
+- Substituted Service: Leave it with a responsible adult at the property, then mail a copy.

-- Post and Mail: Post on the door and mail if no one is available after reasonable attempts
+- Post and Mail: Post on the door and mail a copy, but only after reasonable attempts at personal service have failed.

 Learn more about proper notice service →